Cali lives up to CoP16, CBD fails to deliver money deal

 My own participation featured the rescue of just one such species, the Jamaican flower bat, Phyllonycteris aphylla.
 Back in the 2000s, I joined expert panels determining the extinction threat status of many species of bats in Latin America and the Caribbean.
 As a publication featured dozens of locations for the Jamaican flower bat, I classified the species as not endangered at all.
 But I had overlooked the dates of those sightings, all were old, some as old as 30 or 50 years.
 An expert based out of Jamaica, Dr. Susan Koenig, pointed this out, adding that Andrea Donaldson from the National Environmental Planning Agency of Jamaica had found this species at just one cave in the whole country.
 Susan and I then worked together to recategorize this species, finding it was critically endangered.
 This enabled a NGO, Bat Conservation International, to kick into gear and raise funds to save the species from extinction.
 Their prompt action and support from the Jamaican landowner who wanted to leave a legacy for future generations have made all the difference.
 Their BCI-Jamaica team now work together on excluding feral cats that threaten bat pups as well as restoring the habitat where these bats forage.

 Global events like the CoP can seem far removed from immediate threats to biodiversity, such as ecosystem loss and climate change.
 In the end, this round of negotiations succeeded in establishing the Tropical Forest Forever Facility (or TFFF) by paying out dividends to conserve the world’s most biodiverse forests.
-It also established the Cali Fund, to draw from large companies that use of genetic resources in support of biodiversity.
+It also established the Cali Fund, to draw from large companies that make use of genetic resources in support of biodiversity.
 Most consequentially, Indigenous peoples now have their own seat at the negotiation table, a landmark decision.
 But there was no agreement on a mechanism to finance the annual $200 billion needed to avert extinctions, and the CoP ended as delegates vacated the room to take their flights.
 It was not the expected outcome, but watching so many come together for biodiversity, especially in the Green Zone, was invigorating.
 Let’s hope all this activism translates into action!